Icicle Seafoods Injury Claims

 Icicle Seafoods is one of the largest fishing companies in Alaska.
 Icicle owns a fleet of floating processors that include the Arctic Star, Bering Star, Discovery Star, Northern Victor and Stellar Sea.
 Workers employed aboard these vessels as deckhands and fish processors have legal rights as Jones Act Seamen.
 Icicle owes a duty to their crewmen to provide them a safe place to work and to provide a seaworthy vessel.
 Unfortunately, seamen working for even the best fishing companies are sometimes injured.
 Jones Act seamen have a legal right to be compensated for their injuries when they have been injured through negligence or unseaworthiness

-The maritime lawyers at Stacey & Jacobsen, LLP have been representing fishermen, seamen, and fish processors injured aboard fishing vessels and fish processors in Alaska, Washington, and Oregon for over 20 years.
+The maritime lawyers at Stacey & Jacobsen, PLLC have been representing fishermen, seamen, and fish processors injured aboard fishing vessels and fish processors in Alaska, Washington, and Oregon for over 20 years.
 They understand your jobs, your injuries, and how those injuries will impact you the rest of your life.
 They understand how accidents happen aboard ships, and know how those accidents can be prevented.
 They are dedicated to seeing that injured maritime workers get full and complete compensation for their injuries.
-Stacey & Jacobsen, LLP does not represent Icicle Seafoods or their insurance companies.
+Stacey & Jacobsen, PLLC does not represent Icicle Seafoods or their insurance companies.
 They are always on the side of the injured crewman.
 They have represented families of seamen in wrongful death cases such as the sinkings of the Alaska Ranger, Aleutian Enterprise, Arctic Rose, Katmai, and many others.